I covered a marathon distance of 26.2 miles by running 1.5 miles at a time.

 - I did it in small bite sized chunks.
 Little and often would be another way to put it.

-- It was daunting or oppressive.
+- It wasn’t daunting or oppressive.
 It was relaxed and fun.

 - It’s easy to fit in.
-20 minutes including getting ready and recovery.
+It takes 20 minutes including getting ready and recovery.

 - It was mostly for the sake of the challenge.
 It had hardly anything to do with fitness or diet.